f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Expanding a Tenant via webUI
 --------------------------

-Below is webUI output of a single tenant that is in the deployed and running state configured with 2 vCPUs and 7680 memory.
-The workflow below will cover expanding the tenant from 2 to 4 vCPUs and the memory from 7680 to 14848.
+Below is webUI output of a single tenant that is in the deployed and running state configured with 2 vCPUs and 7680MB of memory.
+The workflow below will cover expanding the tenant from 2 to 4 vCPUs and the memory from 7680MB to 14848MB.
 Click the check box next to the tenant, and then select the **Provision** button.

 .. image:: images/rseries_deploying_a_tenant/image82.png
   :align: center